Alcohol and Drug Use

 Alcohol

-You may have an alcohol problem if drinking alcohol affects your health or daily activities.
+You may have alcohol use disorder if drinking alcohol affects your health or daily activities.
 You may be dependent on alcohol if you physically or emotionally need alcohol to get you through your day.

-Symptoms of an alcohol problem include personality changes, blackouts, drinking more to get the same effect, and denial of the problem.
+Symptoms of alcohol use disorder include personality changes, blackouts, drinking more to get the same effect, and denial of the problem.
 You may also have family, school, or work problems or get in trouble with the law because of drinking.

 Alcohol use patterns vary.
 Some people drink and may be intoxicated every day.
 Other people drink large amounts of alcohol at specific times, such as on the weekend.
-It is common for someone with an alcohol or drug problem to call in sick for work on Monday or Friday.
-He or she may complain of having a virus or the flu.
 Others may be sober for long periods and then go on a drinking binge that lasts for weeks or months.

 People who are dependent on alcohol may have withdrawal symptoms, such as sweating and feeling sick to their stomach, feeling shaky, and feeling anxious.
 In rare cases, severe symptoms of withdrawal can occur such as delirium tremens, or DTs.
 Treatment for withdrawal from alcohol requires medical care.

-People who have a drug problem may use a number of substances.
-They may use drugs such as methamphetamines, cocaine, heroin, or other "street drugs."
-Or they may misuse legal prescription and non-prescription drugs.
-Some people use drugs to get a "high" or to relieve stress and emotional problems.
-Many people use more than one substance at a time.
+People who use illegal drugs, such as methamphetamines, cocaine, heroin, or other "street drugs," may develop substance use disorder.
+They may use drugs to get a "high" or to relieve stress and emotional problems.

-Club drugs, like ecstasy (MDMA), and date rape drugs, such as gamma-hydroxybutyrate (GHB), flunitrazepam (Rohypnol), and ketamine, are often used at all-night dances, raves, or trances.
+Drugs like ecstasy (MDMA) and date rape drugs, such as gamma-hydroxybutyrate (GHB), flunitrazepam (Rohypnol), and ketamine, are often used at all-night dances, raves, trances, or clubs.
+These drugs are known as "club drugs."
 These drugs can be dangerous, especially in overdose or when combined with other drugs or alcohol.
-Inhalants like nitrous oxide may also be used at these clubs.
+Inhalants like nitrous oxide may also be used.

 Drugs come in different forms and can be used in different ways.
 They can be smoked, snorted, inhaled, taken as pills, put in liquids or food, put in the rectum or the vagina, or injected with a needle.

-Signs of a drug problem depend on the drug you use and how that drug affects you.
+Signs of substance use disorder depend on the drug you use and how that drug affects you.
 Not all drugs affect people the same way.
 One of the signs that your drug use may be becoming a problem is that you take more of a drug over longer periods of time and need more of the drug to feel "high."
 Another sign is that you spend a lot of time trying to get the drug, and you give up other activities to do this.
-When you have a drug problem, you or others may notice some changes in your behaviour.
+When you have substance use disorder, you or others may notice some changes in your behaviour.
 You may be moody, have problems sleeping, or pay less attention to how you dress or look.

-You may have a drug problem if your drug use affects your health or daily activities.
+You may have substance use disorder if your drug use affects your health or daily activities.
 You may be dependent on drugs if you physically or emotionally need drugs to get you through your day.
 You may not be aware that you have become dependent on a drug until you try to stop taking it.
 People who are dependent on drugs may have withdrawal symptoms, such as sweating and feeling sick to their stomach, feeling shaky, and feeling anxious.

-Drug problems in older people may go unnoticed, since the signs may be similar to those of aging.
-Older adults often take medicines, such as sleep medicines and painkillers, that can lead to a drug problem.
+Substance use disorder in older people may go unnoticed, since the signs may be similar to those of aging.
+Older adults often take medicines, such as sleep medicines and painkillers, that can lead to substance use disorder.

 Health risks of alcohol and other drug use